Skip to content

 pip install 'git+https://github.com/EQuS/jaxquantum.git#egg=jaxquantum[tpu]'

-If you face issues running JAX on your hardware, visit this page: https://docs.jax.dev/en/latest/installation.html
+If you face issues running JAX on your hardware, see the JAX installation docs.

 If you are interested in contributing to the package, please clone this repository and install this package in editable mode after changing into the root directory of this repository:

-flags, which can be useful when developing the package.
-Since this is installed in editable mode, the package will automatically be updated after pulling new changes in the repository.
-Again, add the gpu
+This installs the dev , tests and docs extras as well, which are useful when developing the package.
+Since it is installed in editable mode, the package will automatically pick up new changes pulled in the repository.
+Add the gpu or tpu extra if needed.

 Check Hardware